-It is our conclusion that the Portland Harbor has insufficient land to accommodate the forecast growth for public marine terminals in the City of Portland.
+The Portland Harbor probably has insufficient land to accommodate the forecast growth for public marine terminals in the City of Portland.
 An optimistic scenario would show the Portland Harbor with capacity to accommodate perhaps two terminals of relatively small size (and without a modern rail loop to serve these terminals).
-A more conservative outlook (and a very real possibility) is that the two potential sites in the Portland Harbor may be unable to overcome their significant barriers to redevelopment, which would mean the Harbor may not have any capacity to accommodate future development of marine terminals.
-Thus, given the expected growth in demand over the next 30 years, it makes sense to look to look elsewhere for buildable land for public marine terminals.
+A more conservative outlook (and a real possibility) is that the two potential sites in the Portland Harbor may be unable to overcome their significant barriers to redevelopment, which would mean the Harbor may not have any capacity to accommodate future development of marine terminals.